 In this latest edition of GRAMMY Rewind, watch superproducer David Foster and late pop great Whitney Houston accept the Record Of The Year GRAMMY for power ballad "I Will Always Love You" at the 36th GRAMMY Awards in 1994.

-In the latest episode of GRAMMY Rewind, watch the powerhouse songstress accept her Best New Artist at the 41st GRAMMY Awards—with a little help from the Book of Psalms.
+In the latest episode of GRAMMY Rewind, watch Lauryn Hill accept the GRAMMY for Best New Artist at the 41st GRAMMY Awards—with a little help from the Book of Psalms.

 In the latest episode of GRAMMY Rewind, turn back the clock to 2019 and watch Kalani Pe'a win the GRAMMY for Best Regional Roots Music Album at the 61st GRAMMY Awards.